Towards a more sustainable soy cultivation

 Leni Tomásia is reaping the fruits of sustainability

 Being an RTRS certified producer is a dream come true for soy farmer Leni Tomásia from Goiás.
-She joined our Trias/Cresol project and, today, is one step ahead of other soy farmers who haven’t yet entered the sustainability process.Read Leni's story
+She joined our Trias/Cresol project in 2017 and, today, is one step ahead of other soy farmers who haven’t yet entered the sustainability process.Read Leni's story

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.